The Worst Parents In Sports History

 After years of physical and mental abuse, Sean O’Hair cut ties with his father and was named PGA Tour Rookie of the Year in 2005.

-14. Stefano Capriati — Jennifer Capriati's Father
+14. Stefano Capriati (Jennifer Capriati)

-Bottom line: The pressure to play tennis — and win — started while Jennifer Capriati was still in diapers and her father, Stefano Capriati, began "training" her to be a champion player.
+The pressure to play tennis — and win — started while Jennifer Capriati was still in diapers and her father, Stefano Capriati, began "training" her to be a champion player.

 He made his daughter turn pro at just 13 years old (for money), and, big surprise, when things didn’t go well on the pro circuit several years later, she melted down, and her problems culminated in a drug arrest in 1993 at 17 years old.